rest-for-physics/axionlib/README.md

 ### Prerequisites

 As any REST library, this library requires a running installion of REST-for-Physics Framework.
 But on top of that, some calculations require higher precision arithmetics and we need to use a external library named `mpfr`.
-We use a c++ wrapper that is available at the [following site](http://www.holoborodko.com/pavel/mpfr/#intro).
-This wrapper (mpreal.h) is already available/uploaded to this repository.

-All you need to be able to compile `axionlib` is to install the [mpfr](https://www.mpfr.org) and [mpir](http://mpir.org) libraries.
+All you need to be able to compile `axionlib` is to install the [mpfr](https://www.mpfr.org) library.
 Download the source, compile, and install.
 Usually as simple as running `./configure`, `make` and `make install` at the downloaded source directory.

 #### mpfr installation: